paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 ### Day 5: Valensole - Ganagobie Monastery - Les Mees -- Peyruis

+After breakfast, head to Valensole, the France's most important Lavender growing area.
+Drive along picturesque roads lined with golden wheat and lavender prairie.
+We will stop along the way for some photo souvenir in this impresssive golden/purple landscape.
+Next, we will find out more about the cultivation in Valensole village - the distillation and making of  Lavender essential oil , Olive oils and Lavender Honey with locals farmers/producers.

+Then, we will head on to Notre-Dame de Ganagobie Benedictine monastery.
+Overlooking the Durance valley from its high wooded plateau, the abbey was founded in the 10th century.
+It is famous for its medieval mosaics.

+Proceed to Les Mees, the city having the largest numbers of Olive trees in Provence.
+The village houses also one of the most spectacular geological features in the region call Les Penitents des Mees which consist of a serried rank of columnar rocks more than 100 meters high.

+### Day 6: The Thoronet Abbey

+We will head to east side of  Var visiting  the Thoronet Abbey, founded in 1146.
+The entire Cisterian monastery features an architecture of the finest Provencal Romanesque art, creating a feeling of unity and serenity.
+It's a peacefull and medidative place.

-### Day 6:  La Chartreuse de la Verne - St Grimaud - St-Tropez
+### Day 7:  La Chartreuse de la Verne - St Grimaud - St-Tropez

-Head on to Collobrieres to beautifull
+Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,

-### Day 7: Cannes -- Iles Sainte Honorat -- Croisette
+### Day 8: Cannes -- Iles Sainte Honorat -- Croisette

-Head to Cannes, take a walk to La Croisette, beautiful avenue where leads to the famous International Movie Festival each year.
+After breakfast, head to Cannes, take a walk to La Croisette, beautiful avenue where leads to the famous International Movie Festival each year.
+We will take a walk and climb to the Suquet district,  a picturesque hill seatings representing the original fishing village, and admire a spendid view over the port of Cannes.

-After breakfast, head on to the pier for a 30 minutes boat cruise to reach the most preserved island of Cannes, Sainte-Honorat.
+Next, proceed to the pier for a 30 minutes boat cruise to reach the most preserved island of Cannes, Sainte-Honorat.
 We will have a last great lunch together and will give a visit to the superb Abbey surrounding by a large vineyards where the small community of monks spend life between prayers and elaborating their own red and white wine ( which you can purchase of course ).
 The scenary of this small island, under pine trees, vineyards, blue sky and ocean,  will offer you fine photo opportunities.